JetBrains/intellij-sdk-docs/topics/basics/architectural_overview/coroutines/coroutine_execution_contexts.md

 is executed in a progress indicator context.
 See the [](background_processes.md#progress-api) section for details.

-> Executing code under progress indicator is obsolete since 2024.1.
+> Executing code under the progress indicator is obsolete since 2024.1.
 > It is advised to use Kotlin coroutines in new code.
 >
 > Please note that obsolete status does not mean deprecation.